Arunsh4h/portfolio/content/about.md

 ---
 ##### <span>01.</span> About me

-I'm Arun Shah, a highly skilled Full Stack Web Developer with 6 years of experience.
-My expertise includes React.js, WordPress, PHP, and React Native.
-I've worked on international projects, constantly expanding my knowledge.
-Colleagues describe me as a motivated team player with excellent communication skills.
-I excel in generating leads and have proficiency in CI/CD, Automation, Docker, Kubernetes, and cloud technologies.
-With keen attention to detail, I ensure client satisfaction by replicating websites flawlessly.
-I'm passionate and dedicated to delivering exceptional results in every project.
+Hello, I'm Arun Shah, a seasoned Full Stack Web Developer with over 6 years of hands-on experience. .
+I specialize in a range of technologies, including React.js, WordPress, PHP, Next.js, Python, and React Native.
+Over the years, I've honed my skills by working on numerous ongoing projects, always seeking opportunities to automate and improve processes.
+Throughout my career, I've had the privilege of working on a variety of international projects, constantly expanding my knowledge and honing my skills.

+I have a knack for generating leads and possess expertise in CI/CD, Automation, Docker, Kubernetes, and various cloud technologies.
+What sets me apart is my meticulous attention to detail, ensuring that I replicate websites flawlessly and guarantee client satisfaction.
+I'm driven by passion and dedicated to consistently delivering exceptional results

-##### <span>02.</span> Interests and Hobbies
+##### <span>02.</span> Interests In Developement

-Versatile and driven, I bring a wealth of technical skills in React Native, Node.js, Python, PHP, and WordPress, along with HTML, CSS, Tailwind, Bootstrap, and Material UI.
-With a passion for data science and open-source tech, I continually seek growth and stay ahead of industry trends.
-Committed to delivering exceptional results, I thrive in dynamic teams and embrace challenges.
+Covering a wide range of encompassing React Native, Node.js, Python, PHP, react.js, next.js and WordPress.
+I'm also well-versed in front-end technologies such as HTML, javascript, CSS and have experience with frameworks like Tailwind, Bootstrap, and Material UI.
+I am keenly enthusiastic in data science, AI Automation and actively exploring open-source technologies.
+Staying ahead of industry trends, allows me to continually grow & adapt my skills to meet the ever-evolving needs of my intrests.
+I thrive in dynamic teams and eagerly embrace challenges

-##### <span>03.</span> Framework Preferences
+##### <span>03.</span> Preferences

 Ready to contribute to your organization's success.